loiclefevre/terraform-provider-oci/docs/v2.1.0/DEPRECATED.md

 We are not introducing any backwards-incompatible change with this release.

-However, some of the fields and functionality that we used to support and no longer supported by the backend APIs.
+However, some of the fields and functionality that we used to support are no longer supported by the backend APIs.
 In addition, some of the fields have been renamed.

 We are deprecating the fields that have been impacted by such backend API changes with this release.